GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2024-01-26-1st-anniversary-of-gsdf-website.md

 The GSDF is a government organization, and as such, qualifies to have a .gov domain.
 Since .gov domains are tightly regulated and controlled, they add a certain amount of trust and credibility to the organization represented.

 The GSDF is a component of the Georgia Department of Defense.
 The .gov domain clearly associates the GSDF with the government, in this case, state government.
-The .gov also clearly distinguishes the GSDF from non-government organizations with similar names and/or acronyms.Q&A with Staff Sgt.
-Kerry Hatcher
+The .gov also clearly distinguishes the GSDF from non-government organizations with similar names and/or acronyms.